 We also recall that the recent literature has presented some $\Gamma$-convergence results related to the energy $\E^q$.
-Namely, in \cite{brasco}, the authors study the $\Gamma$-convergence of $\E^q(u)$ for $s\nearrow 1$ and with zero exterior data, while in \cite{li2019} the $\Gamma$-limit, as $q\to \infty$, of an energy related to ours is studied (precisely, their energy consists only of the first term in \eqref{split}, thus of only those interactions occurring inside $\Omega$, and a boundary condition is given).
+Namely, in \cite{brasco}, the authors study the $\Gamma$-convergence of $\E^q(u)$ for $s\nearrow 1$ and with zero exterior data, while in \cite{li2019} the $\Gamma$-limit, as $q\to \infty$, of an energy related to ours is studied (precisely, their energy consists only of the first term in \eqref{split}, thus of only those interactions occurring inside~$\Omega$, and a boundary condition is given).
 For similar results which consider only contributions in $\Omega$, concerning more general kind of functionals, see also \cite{BN16b}.

 Concerning the limit procedure as~$p\searrow1$, we also mention the paper~\cite{MR1897460}, where some $L^1$-inequalities are obtained by passing to the limit in~$L^p$-inequalities as $p \searrow 1$.